HealthCap: History

-In 2017, HealthCap had approximately 23 employees out of which ten are partners.
-The team combines venture capital investing experience with competencies and work experiences from small as well as large companies across the healthcare industry, spanning disciplines of scientific research, drug development, clinical practice, investment banking, and industry management.
+HealthCap has approximately 25 employees out of which thirteen are partners.
+The team combines venture capital investing experience with competences and work experiences from small as well as large companies across the healthcare industry, spanning disciplines of scientific research, drug development, clinical practice, investment banking, and industry management.

 Investments

-HealthCap has raised seven main funds.
-HealthCap IV-VII are Delaware Limited Partnerships with Swiss general partners.
+HealthCap has raised eight main funds.
 Investors in HealthCap funds include, among others, European Investment Fund, Skandia Life Insurance, the 4th and 6th Swedish National Pension Funds, The Kresge Foundation, Mayo Clinic, Northwestern University, University of Michigan, Vanderbilt University and Washington University.
 HealthCap has committed capital exceeding EUR 1 billion.

 HealthCap invests in companies developing disruptive technologies that hold the potential to change clinical practice.
-Over the years HealthCap has invested in more than 100 companies.
+Over the years HealthCap has invested in more than 125 companies.
 The portfolio companies have developed more than 20 pharmaceutical products and over 40 med-tech products to the market.
 Many of these products, such as Firazyr®, Xofigo®, Tracleer®, are breakthrough therapies addressing life-threatening diseases.
 Examples of technologies financed by HealthCap are: